 Now we seek to explain what accounts for the treatment effect we observed.
 The final column of Table~\ref{tbl:datasets_summary} offers an explanation: it shows participants' answers to a survey question about whether an AI algorithm or the average human would perform better on the given task.
 Responses were recorded on a sliding scale with human at one end and AI at the other end.
 We computed the prior by averaging all responses and rescaling to a range of $-100\%$ to $+100\%$.
 We then set the sign such that a positive prior corresponds to the participant's belief that the advice source they received would perform better than the alternate source.
-We visualize the full distribution in the Appendix.
+We visualize the full distribution in Appendix~\ref{sec:prior}.

-Now we use 2 mixed effects linear models to test our two stage model and show the effect of the prior.
-The list of covariates used for fixed effects is included in Table~\ref{tbl:regression_coefficients}; we use task ID and subject ID for the random effects.
+We use 2 mixed effects linear models to test our activation-integration model and show the effect of the prior.
+The list of covariates used as fixed effects is included in Table~\ref{tbl:regression_coefficients}; we use task ID and subject ID for the random effects as random intercepts.
 A mixed effects model has the form

 where $y$ is the outcome variable, $X$ is a matrix of the covariates of interest (the fixed effects), $\beta$ is the coefficients for the covariates, $Z$ is the random effects design matrix, $\mu$ is the coefficients for the random effects, and $\epsilon$ is additive noise. $\mu$ is a Gaussian random variable that, in our case, models variations across participants and stimuli.
 As per standard practice, we include random intercepts for both random effects \cite{barr2013random}.
 Continuous covariates were normalized to have $0$ mean and unit variance.
-We jointly fit the model across all 4 datasets using the lme4 R package \cite{bates2014fitting}.
+We jointly fit the model across all four datasets using the lme4 R package \cite{bates2014fitting}.